 At this edge, sounds echo out of the kingdom into the sky, and the reflection of New York City appears in the water like an electric light show.
 To many inhabitants, nothing matters past this edge.
 What a fitting place —here at the end or the beginning, depending on how you see it — to find what many agree is New York City’s finest establishment: The Dead Rabbit Grocery and Grog.

-you’ll discover mixtures so dynamic they would have had the members of Morrissey’s gang spilling their own blood just to get another sip.
+you’ll discover mixtures so dynamic they would have had the members of Morrissey’s gang spilling their own blood just to get a sip.

 Here, you will meet the conductor of those with loosened ties from Wall Street, salivating for suds.
-This man has tight leather gloves and a bountiful beard and is sharply outfitted with a pocket watch — he is the gatekeeper.
+This man has tight leather gloves, a bountiful beard, and is sharply outfitted with a pocket watch — he is the gatekeeper.
 Once you check in with him, the Rabbit is yours.
 Enter to a collection of souls hooting and hollering about the day’s endeavors.
-Waft across the sawdust-covered floor to revel in the unpretentious spirit of the downstairs Taproom.
+Waft across the sawdust-covered floor to revel in the humble spirit of the downstairs Taproom.
 This is the setting to knock back a few cold ones under a hoard of monochrome photos of the past.